 Some parties try and hide assets and even attempt to get rid of them all together leading to further complications.
 Some parties may also have assets gained prior to the relationship which are dealt with slightly differently.

 The Court looks at how each party has contributed to the relationship.
-For example, a wife may have looked after all children for 15 years and never worked.
+For example, a wife may have looked after all the children for 15 years and never worked.
 On the other hand, the same wife may have worked full time and not had any involvement in the bringing up of the children.
 Or, a husband may have built the family house from scratch, maintained it and done all the house work while the wife paid the mortgage on the land and paid for all groceries and bills.

-Each partner’s future is considered for example ability to find work and to support themselves financially.
+Each partner’s future is considered for example ability to find work and support themselves financially.
 Some clients may be close to retirement age and have little English or work experience meaning their future needs require closer consideration.
 Other clients may be earning huge salaries, be highly skilled with great career prospects and whose future needs require lesser analysis.

 An overall view of what is fair and equitable

-The Judge assesses all of the above however no single one is more important than the other with each case assessed in an overall context.
+The Judge then assesses all of the above however no single one is more important than the other with each case assessed in an overall context.